 Compound Adjectives in English

-Hi dear English learners!
-I’m sure you’re going to like today’s lesson because it’s extremely interesting and I hope you will find it useful, too.
+Hello English learners!
+I’m sure you’ll enjoy today’s lesson, as it’s extremely interesting, and I hope you will find it useful too.
 Compound adjectives in English usually consist of an adjective, adverb or noun and either present participle (-ing) or past participle (-ed).
 We can talk about four types of compound adjectives in English:

 1. Adjectives based on present participle (long-lasting relationship)